 Now, while their assumptions about “free will” aren’t actually supported by either Scripture or science (we all have a will, but it certainly isn’t free), they are correct that God won’t force everyone (or even anyone) to go to heaven against their will, because the only people who will get to live in heaven are the relatively few people to whom He gives the will to want to be with Him there, and once He’s given them the will to want to be there, it could no longer be said to be against their will (and there’s no scriptural basis for saying that God can’t or won’t change people’s wills; the idea that He can’t or won’t is simply a presupposition one is forced to read into Scripture, since this assumption is, in fact, quite contrary to what Scripture actually teaches).
 This fact is technically irrelevant to this particular discussion, however, because going to heaven isn’t what we’re talking about when we say that God will save everyone anyway.
 Salvation — at least the type referred to in Paul’s Gospel — is primarily about being made immortal, and hence sinless; it has nothing to do with “going to heaven” at all, at least not when we’re talking about salvation from an absolute perspective.
 Of course, there is a form of salvation that does include getting to live in heaven (since the word “salvation” has multiple meanings in Scripture), and it’s true that not everyone will get to experience that particular form of salvation, just like not everyone gets to experience the type of salvation Jesus spoke about while He walked the earth either, but the apostle Paul is very clear that everyone will eventually be made immortal and sinless because Christ died for our sins, and because He was entombed and was roused the third day, which is the same thing as saying that everyone will eventually experience the salvation he wrote about because of what Christ did, at least from an absolute perspective.

 The confusion arises because most Christians aren’t aware of what Scripture actually says about what’s to come, and hence read the soteriological and eschatological presuppositions they’ve been taught by their religious leaders (as well as the so-called ”free will” that they worship so heartily) into Scripture rather than carefully studying Scripture for themselves to find out what it actually teaches.
-Most Christians just aren’t aware of the fact that “hell” is not a scriptural concept at all (or that the English word ”hell” is a mistranslation of various different Hebrew and Greek words, none of which have anything to do with what people typically think of when they hear the English word “hell”), or that the lake of fire is something entirely different from what they’ve assumed it is as well.
-And, in fact, few are aware that it’s actually mortality and death (and sinfulness because of our mortality) that we’re saved from, not ”hell” or the lake of fire (although those who join the body of Christ will have the added benefit of not having to worry about the second death, as will the Israelites who experience the Resurrection of the Just, but that’s because we’ll have been made immortal and won’t be able to die a second time when the lake of fire becomes a place people can die again in rather than for the reasons that most Christians assume).
+Most Christians just aren’t aware of the fact that a literal afterlife realm called “hell” is not a scriptural concept at all (or that the English word ”hell” is translated from multiple different Hebrew and Greek words, none of which have anything to do with what people typically think of when they hear the English word “hell”), or that the lake of fire is something entirely different from what they’ve assumed it is as well.
+And, in fact, few are aware that it’s actually mortality and death (and sinfulness because of our mortality) that we’re saved from, not ”hell” or the lake of fire (although those who join the body of Christ will have the added benefit of not having to worry about the second death, as will the Israelites who experience the Resurrection of the Just, but that’s because we’ll have been made immortal and won’t be able to die a second time when the lake of fire becomes a place people can die a second time in rather than for the reasons that most Christians assume).

 The real problem, as I see it, isn’t in God choosing to save everyone without their prior permission.
 The real problem is in how the Infernalists and Annihilationists ignore what Scripture teaches about salvation and the future of humanity, preferring to believe what they’ve been taught by their religious leaders rather than taking the time to study the Scriptures for themselves to find out what God really says about the subjects, and also preferring that other people be punished forever if they don’t first have to do what the Christians believe they themselves had to do in order to get saved.